Italy shock woeful Wales in Six Nations

 This was Italy's day as their defensive solidity set up their first win in the tournament since beating Scotland in 2015.

-Italy were inspired by wing Monty Ioane who was the most dangerous attacker on the field, while full-back Ange Capuozzo created the final score with a brilliant counter-attacking break.
+Italy were inspired by wing Monty Ioane who was the most dangerous attacker on the field, while full-back Ange Capuozzo created the final score with a brilliant counter-attack.

 Kieran Crowley's side upset the Alun Wyn Jones and Dan Biggar party as the pair reached notable milestones.